MIRA-KUMAR/Leetcode-Learning/README.md

 Return the weight of the last remaining stone.
 If there are no stones left, return 0.

+# LeetCode 1150.
+Check If a Number Is Majority Element in a Sorted Array

+Given an integer array nums sorted in non-decreasing order and an integer target, return true if target is a majority element, or false otherwise.

+A majority element in an array nums is an element that appears more than nums.length / 2 times in the array.

 # LeetCode 1085: Sum of Digits in the Minimum Number

 Given an integer array nums, return 0 if the sum of the digits of the minimum integer in nums is odd, or 1 otherwise.